22 Killed In Massive Restaurant Inferno

 According to preliminary investigations, the fire was likely caused by discarded cigarettes or electrical faults, rather than a gas explosion or arson.
 Strong winds and flammable decorations reportedly contributed to the rapid spread of flames throughout the structure.

 Chinese President Xi Jinping issued a directive following the incident, describing it as “a deeply sobering lesson” and calling for quick treatment of the injured.
-He urged officials to “determine the cause of the fire, and hold those responsible accountable,” emphasizing the importance of preventing major accidents during the upcoming May Day holiday period.
+He urged officials to “determine the cause of the fire, and hold those responsible accountable,” emphasizing the importance of preventing major accidents during the upcoming May Day holiday.

 Safety experts noted that the lack of an emergency exit in the restaurant may have contributed to the high death toll, as many diners became trapped inside with no means of escape.